 The Trustees have a policy, reviewed annually, that the reserves should be sufficient to cover the Charity's overheads for at least two weeks, with a tolerable threshold limit of 10%.
 Whilst two weeks of reserves may appear unusually short, it is important to highlight that the Charity's funding arrangements with Syracuse University Abroad ensure that it can request funds as needed, in the short-term, which significantly reduces the risk of insufficient working capital.
 Monthly forecasts of expenditure are produced which are followed by, on average, two or three monthly transfers of funds.
-This arrangement is intentionally in place to allow greater control of outgoings.
+This arrangement is intentionally in place to allow greater control of outgoings, and will remain so for the foreseeable future.

 Reserves, for the purpose of clarity, is defined as unrestricted reserves represented by net current assets, which includes cash at bank and in hand.
 This is deemed to be the readily available and convertible element of the overall reserves.
-The reserves held at year-end were £156,940 (2018: £477,523).
+The reserves held at year-end were £538,304 (2019: £156,940).